 ‘I don’t see race’ seems to be a compliment of some sort these days.

-‘Oh don’t worry, I don’t see race’, to the average person, means that someone takes white and black people as equals in society but in reality, the phrase seems to be more literal.
+‘Oh don’t worry, I don’t see race’, to the average person, means that someone takes white and black people as equals in society but in reality, the phrase seems to be a lot more literal.
 It is as if people physically ‘don’t see race’ at all.
-The subconscious disregard of ethic people in todays Western Society has gone unacknowledged.
+There is a subconscious disregard of ethnic people and Western Society doesn’t even realise it.

-What I’m trying to say is, if someone was asked, ‘do you see black and white lives as equal’ the natural answer would be yes.
-But if we search deeper into the subconscious, the average mind doesn’t seem to see black lives as of equal importance as white ones.
+If someone was asked, ‘do you see black and white lives as equal?’ the natural answer would be yes.
+But, actually, if we search deeper into our subconscious, the average mind doesn’t seem to see black lives as of equal importance as white ones.
 Yes that sounds a bit irrational but hear me out.

-Let me ask, if you were watching the news right now, and saw an international report of a country hit by famine, how would you react to the dehumanizing images of the malnourished ethnic children?
-I don’t need to paint you the image.
-The image is already there.
-We’ve seen it on our screens, headline after headline we’ve become desensitized.
-To the point where we don’t have the same feelings of empathy for someone black or brown compared to someone white.
-Pain and suffering of brown people is expected and somehow it has come to the point where we don’t see ‘people of colour’ as ‘people’.
+Let me ask… if you were watching the news right now, and saw an international report of a third world, warn torn country, how would you react? how would you receive the images of malnourished brown children?
+I don’t need to go further and paint you the picture… It’s already there.
+We’ve seen it on our screens, headline after headline, story after story, and we’ve become desensitized.

-The study of the ‘racial empathy gap’ perfectly illustrates this issue.
-At the University of Milano Bicocca, a group of students and nurses, both black and white, were shown images and videos in which a needle was pressed against someone’s skin (of both blacks and whites).
+It is the study of the ‘racial empathy gap’ that perfectly illustrates this.
+At the University of Milano Bicocca, a group of white participants were shown images and videos in which a needle was pressed against someone’s skin (of both blacks and whites).

-So why is it that people don’t react to everyones pain the same?
-It is possible, in some cases, that the correlation between the proximity of a victim in the news, and the lacked empathy for them is justifiable as it is human nature to have less feelings for a situation far from home.
-For instance you are more likely to feel empathy for someone on TV that is from your town than someone who lives across the globe.
-But the Milano Bicocca study gave the disturbing truth that people don’t feel as much sympathy for the pain endured by a coloured person than they do when a white person goes though the same experience.
+Why else is it that people don’t react to everyones pain the same?
+It is possible, in some other cases, that there is a correlation between the proximity of a victim, and the lacked empathy for them.
+It has been historically argued that it is human nature to have less feelings for a situation far from home.
+For instance you are more likely to feel empathy for the suffering of a local person from your town rather someone from across the globe.

-Therefore the ‘I don’t see race’ statement has slightly eerie undertones to it as it seems we plainly do not see certain races.
+Therefore, the ‘I don’t see race’ statement has slightly eerie undertones when you think about it.
+It seems we actually do not see certain races.
 We don’t acknowledge the pain of certain individuals because there’s a subconscious expectation that some are more tolerant to pain and hurt than others.
-It seems society has either become so whitewashed that it has put Western people on a ‘life value pedestal’ or that the media have fed us with constant images of brown and black suffering that we have become desensitized.
+It seems society has either become so whitewashed that it has put Western people on a ‘life value pedestal’ or that the media have fed us with constant dehumanising images of brown and black suffering that we have become desensitized.

-Not only have we been watching numerous news reports featuring malnourished, war-torn images but we have been provided no context.
-By this i mean, the image is there, but there’s no name.
+Not only have we spent our lives watching numerous news reports featuring harrowing images of people of colour but we have been also been deprived of context.
+By this I mean, the image is there, but there’s no name.
 There’s no personal story.
-And there’s no compassionate story.
+Theres no compassion.

 We need more stories.